Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-push-notifications.md

 # How we teach this

+**What names and terminology work best for these concepts and why?** Using concepts like:
+- **Client:** The client that is using the notification system.
+- **Server:** The server that is sending the notification.
+- **Push Notification:** The information that is sent to the client.

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing C9 projects patterns?
+**How is this idea best presented?
+As a continuation of existing C9 projects patterns?** The idea is to create a component which will be implemented for any squad to use.

-Would the acceptance of this proposal mean the C9 documentation must be re-organized or altered?
-Does it change how C9 is taught to new developers at any level?
+**Would the acceptance of this proposal mean the C9 documentation must be re-organized or altered?
+Does it change how C9 is taught to new developers at any level?** Yes, there are no existing documentation about which technologies will be used for the push notification system, so it's a must to add it the documentation.

-How should this feature be taught to existing C9 developers?
+**How should this feature be taught to existing C9 developers?** Recommending readings, and explaining the concepts, also creating a tutorial.

 # Unresolved questions